 - Complete one academic year as a full-time student.

-- Get work that directly relates to a course that you are currently in your major.
+- Be offered work that directly relates to a course that you are currently in your major.
 A course in your minor is not eligible.
 The work must be:

 - An internship or practicum that is required for all students in your program, or

-- Work experience that is strongly recommended in a particular course, or
+- Practical training/work experience that is directly related to a particular course within your major, or

 - Get approval from your academic advisor and OISS.
 OISS will only authorize CPT for the semester you take the course.

 CPT can be paid or unpaid, as long as the unpaid CPT is not a job or position for which American citizens typically would earn income.

 Part-time CPT is up to 20 hours per week.
 Full-time CPT is more than 20 hours a week.
-Part-time CPT is unlimited, but if you are on full-time CPT for 12 months or more, you will not be able to get OPT (Optional Practical Training) after graduation.
+Part-time CPT is unlimited.
+If you are authorized for full-time CPT for 12 months or more, you will forefit your eligibility to apply for OPT (Optional Practical Training) after graduation.

 You can get CPT full-time during the academic year if your program requires it or if it is your last semester at Lehigh and you need less than a full course load to graduate.

 Applying for CPT

-- Complete the CPT Request Form in iHome and get approval from your academic advisor.
+- Complete the CPT Request Form in iHome, which will require approval from your academic advisor.
 Enroll in the course that is the basis for your CPT request.

-- Meet with an OISS advisor, who will issue a new I-20 that you must present to your employer as proof that you can work.
+- Meet with an OISS advisor, who will issue a new I-20 that you must present to your employer as proof that you have work authorization.